styledev/postgresapp.com/views/documentation.md

 - [PostgreSQL Website](http://www.postgresql.org/) - The source for all of the latest PostgreSQL news and information.
 - [PostgreSQL Docs](http://www.postgresql.org/docs/9.1/interactive/index.html) - The canonical reference for everything you need to know about PostgreSQL.
+- [Postgres Guide](http://postgresguide.com/) - A promising new PostgreSQL resource that reads well and introduces advanced topics in a way that's easy to understand.
 - [Heroku Postgres](https://postgres.heroku.com/) - The largest and most reliable Postgres service in the world, for when it comes time to deploy and scale your database in production.